 Estate Planning Involves Much More Than Minimizing Estate Taxes

 Even prior to the Tax Cuts and Jobs Act, relatively few Americans needed to worry about the estate tax.
 However, virtually everyone faces one or more of the issues outlined above.
-Shockingly, a 2016 Gallup poll found that 56% of Americans do not even have a simple will.
-A 2017 poll conducted by Caring.com found similarly alarming news—a majority of U.S. adults (especially Gen-Xers and Millennials) do not have their estate plans in order.
+Shockingly, a 2016 Gallup poll found that 56% of Americans do not even have a simple will (open link in a new tab).
+A 2017 poll conducted by Caring.com found similarly alarming news—a majority of U.S. adults (especially Gen-Xers and Millennials) do not have their estate plans in order (open link in a new tab).